Slavery and human trafficking statement (2020-21)

 Regular monitoring and assurance activities take place to ensure compliance of suppliers' obligations under the Modern Slavery Act by all Local Authorities.

 Durham County Council submits a Safeguarding Adults Collection (SAC) on an annual basis to NHS Digital.
 The return currently includes voluntary data for modern slavery reported concerns for adults with care and support needs.
-In 2017-2018, there were less than six* reported concerns to Social Care Direct for suspected Modern Slavery.
+In 2019-2020 there were less than six* reported concerns to Social Care Direct (DCC) for suspected Modern Slavery.
 To ensure the safety of potential victims, each report is actioned in line with requirements upon the Council.
 Following review of each case, and if applicable, a duty to notify in line with Section 52 of the Modern Slavery Act 2015 is completed and any support requirements for potential victims is addressed.
+Reports are also made direct to Durham Constabulary, who hold a lead role to address Modern Slavery within County Durham.

 * number suppressed for confidentiality reasons